DrIbrahimAli/CTSICUcourse/documents/FAQs.md

 ### What is this course?
 This is a training course in fundamental medical and surgical intensive care skills with heavy orientation towards cardiothoracic surgical patients.

 ### Who is this course designed for?
-Am I elegable for the course?
+Am I eligible for the course?
 The course is designed for house officers and fresh medical graduates.
-To be elegable you must have finished your medical school.
+To be eligible you must have finished your medical school.

 ### I am an anaesthesiology/ICU/ER resident. will I benifit from the course?
 Yes.
 You can think of the course as crash course in ICU.
 A 36-months residency compressed in 5 months.